 First things first…

-What are really these so-called LED lights and what role does it play in filmmaking or taking photos?
+What are really these so-called LED lights (Amazon) and what role does it play in filmmaking or taking photos?

 For starters, LED (also known as Light Emitting Diode) is an artificial source of lighting used for illuminating poorly-lit venues, especially indoors.
 They are 90% much more efficient than conventional fluorescent and incandescent bulbs.

 These tiny diodes are incorporated into bulbs to produce more radiant lighting.
 Because they are tiny, the bulbs turn out smaller than usual yet brighter than ever.
 And this allows for unique bulb designs as well.

 But, did you know that there are two types of led lights?
 Constant and strobe.

 Constant LEDs have a steady light output while strobes emit bursts of it at regular intervals depending on the frequency they’re set at.

 There is a strong correlation between lighting and digital media.
 Despite filming indoors with lighting fixtures, you will most likely need an additional source to brighten the entire space to ensure you get the right shot.

 Since LEDs are pretty powerful, they are usually preferred at times like this.

 Cinematographers also use this even when filming outdoors, especially during nighttime.
 The luminance from this source is really helpful in bringing out the scenes.